NOTE: as of March 1, 2013 I will no longer use EQSL, since it cannot be used for any awards.

 Here's the big dipole photo'd looking eastward

 Here are pictures from uptop the ridge, looking North, with the roof of the shack (house) down below.
+The other ridgeline is visible coming in from the left side of this picture.

 Now Looking East: